Disney Channel Logo

 The Disney Channel Logo 1983-1986

-When Disney Channel hit national television, it only aired an animated series called Good Morning, Mickey! and broadcast it from morning to evening.
-Therefore, it is not surprising that his debut emblem depicts the outlines of the Mickey Mouse head: one large white circle with two small circles-ears.
+When Disney Channel launched on national television, it aired only an animated series, Good Morning, Mickey!, from morning until evening.
+Therefore, it is not surprising that his debut emblem depicts the outlines of the Mickey Mouse head: one large white circle with two small circles for ears.
 The unmistakable silhouette is shaped by negative space created by intermittent turquoise horizontal lines.
 At the same time, the parallel stripes form a geometric figure in the form of a rectangle with rounded sides – in fact, the TV screen of that time.

-Minimalist design, TV imitation, and the most popular Walt Disney Company character are the best designers could combine.
+The best designers could combine minimalist design, TV imitation, and the most popular character from the Walt Disney Company.
 Due to its distinctive structure, the logo is nicknamed the Line Television Cube.
-The channel name with the article “THE” is located at the bottom of the impromptu screen.
+The channel name with the article “THE” is at the bottom of the impromptu screen.
 It is written in Handel Gothic font.

 1986 – 1997